Best AI for Legal Documents: Top 7 Tools for 2026

 Source: G2

-With features like document summarization, deposition preparation, and contract analysis, it acts as a virtual legal associate that can help improve efficiency in daily workflows.
+With features like document summarization, deposition preparation, and contract analysis, CoCounsel functions as an AI-powered document assistant trained on large language models designed for legal workflows.

 Key Features

-- Legal research assistance: Quickly finds relevant case law, statutes, and regulations.
+- Legal research assistance: Quickly finds relevant case law, statutes, and regulations while accounting for legal context and jurisdictional nuance.

-- Contract review: Analyzes contracts, flags potential risks, and ensures compliance.
+- Contract review: Analyzes contracts, flags potential risks, and surfaces issues across full transactional documents.

-- Deposition preparation: Helps attorneys organize key points and review testimony.
+- Deposition preparation: Helps attorneys organize key points, review testimony, and prepare outlines with less manual effort.

-- Legal document summarization: Extracts critical details from lengthy documents.
+- Legal document summarization: Extracts critical details from lengthy documents and multiple document versions.

-- Case analysis: Identifies key arguments, supporting evidence, and relevant precedents.
+- Case analysis: Identifies key arguments, supporting evidence, and relevant precedents to support actionable intelligence.

 Pros